AlbertoGirardi/ArGOS/doc/Execution_flow.md

 STICHED TOGETHER TO (with cat and 0s spacing)
 2) KERNEL:EVERYTHING LIKED TOGETHER, entry, main and libs
 3) 0s at the end for padding

+KERNEL_ADDRS must be multiple of 0x1000!!!
+Otherwise the globals won't be found correctly!
+Solved 2/11/2023